-If you’re a cycling enthusiast, seeing the event ‘in the flesh’ has to be on your bucketlist.
+If you’re a cycling enthusiast, watching the Tour de France ‘live’’ has to be on your bucket list.

 Add to that the opportunity to test yourself on one of the legendary climbs just before the pros come along and show you how it’s done…. well, you have the makings of an unforgettable cycling experience right there!

 Tour de France 2022 stages in the Pyrenees